ga-wdi-lessons/js-dom/readme.md

 ---

-# The DOM (Document Object Model)
+# The Document Object Model (DOM)

 ## Learning Objectives

-- Explain what the DOM is and how it is structured
+- Explain the DOM: its value and its structure
-- Select and target DOM elements using DOM methods
+- Introduce the role, utility, and pros/cons of JQuery
-- Select and target DOM elements using a query selector
+- Access DOM Elements using relative selection
-- Create, read, update, and delete DOM elements
+- Access DOM Elements using query selectors
-- Change the attributes or content of a DOM element
+- Create, Read (access), Update (content and attributes), and Destroy DOM elements

 ## Framing (5 min)